Have the freshest free hiking tips sent to you each month!

 you can take preventive action.

-The first place to start: your backpack, and what's in it.
+The first place to start: a hard look at your backpack, and what's in it.

 If you've never given much thought to how to buy a backpack, here are my thoughts on this important subject.